aleksati/dataset-sonification-with-web-audio/README.md

 # Creative Data Visualization and Sonification in the Browser (workshop)

+Learn how to display multidimensional data using dynamic images and sound in the browser.
 In collaboration with the Digital Scholarship Days at the University of Oslo

 <div align="left">
  <img src="/fig/dsc-days.png" width=600>
 </div>
 </br>
-In this workshop you will learn how to display multidimensional data using dynamic images and sound in the browser.

 We will explore the use of visuals and sound in a creative way while still preserving coherence with the data bring rendered.
 Sonification refers to the use of non-speech audio to convey information or perceptualize data.
 Using the browser as a display tool drastically simplifies dissemination with peers and communication with the general public.
 As a bonus, we will show you how to embed this in your UiO personal page.